2015 ACC Coach of the Year

-Heading into her seventh season as the head coach of the Florida State softball program, Lonni Alameda has guided the Seminoles back into one of the nation’s best teams.
-After seven Women’s College World Series appearances from 1987-2004, the Seminoles returned to the final site of women’s collegiate softball and also earned their 12th ACC Championship in 2014.
 FSU has played in the NCAA postseason every year under Alameda, and is one of only nine schools to participate in the NCAA Tournament in every season since 2000.
-Since Alameda has made Tallahassee her home, she has led the Seminoles to five ACC Championship game appearances in six seasons, with titles in 2011 and 2014.
+Since Alameda has made Tallahassee her home, she has led the Seminoles to six ACC Championship game appearances in seven seasons, with titles in 2011, 2014 and 2015.

 Florida State posted its best season in a decade with a 55-9 record in 2014 to finish ranked No. 7 in the country by both the NFCA and USA Softball.
 The Seminoles won 24 ACC games to set a new school and ACC mark for conference wins in a season and also set program records in runs scored (400), home runs (65), extra base hits (168), RBI (363), walks (318) and slugging percentage (.493).